gustavomca/members_frequency/README.md

 # members_frequency

-Repository to control frequency of members of a group
+This repository is designed to create a react-native app to help control the frequency of a class, team or set of people that meets in regular basis.